solislemuslab/minaa/examples/README.md

 # Examples

-The purpose of this folder is to provide worked example of MiNAA's inputs, execution, and outputs.
+The purpose of this directory is to provide worked example of MiNAA's inputs, execution, and outputs.

 `g.csv` is the adjacency matrix for the network G.
 `h.csv` is the adjacency matrix for the network H.